Ike only needed his stars

 While confidence in almost every American institution has sharply declined, not so with the military.
 Confidence in our armed forces rose dramatically after 9/11 and remains high.
 This lack of connection with war and the military among the vast majority of people allows us to blithely enter conflicts with nary a thought as to what might go wrong.
 After all, we are the most powerful military nation the world has ever seen.
 We can’t lose.

-There is little accountability for modern wars; from George Bush to Dick Cheney to Colin Powell we have put the Iraq war behind us.
+There is little accountability for modern wars; we have put the Iraq war behind us.
 We have spent trillions on equipping our forces only to see our military fail in it’s mission.
 We have not succeeded in achieving any of our overall strategic goals in Iraq.

-“Their many other tactical victories, from overthrowing Saddam Hussein to allying with Sunni tribal leaders to mounting a “surge” in Iraq, demonstrated great bravery and skill.
+“Their many other tactical victories, from overthrowing Saddam Hussein to allying with Sunni tribal leaders to mounting a “surge” (you remember the surge) in Iraq, demonstrated great bravery and skill.
 But they brought no lasting stability to, nor advance of U.S. interests in, that part of the world.
-When ISIS troops overran much of Iraq last year, the forces that laid down their weapons and fled before them were members of the same Iraqi national army that U.S. advisers had so expensively yet ineffectively trained for more than five years.”
+When ISIS troops overran much of Iraq 3 years ago, the forces that laid down their weapons and fled before them were members of the same Iraqi national army that U.S. advisers had so expensively yet ineffectively trained for more than five years.”

 The perception that we cannot be defeated leads us deeper and deeper into unwinnable conflicts and the separation of the military and war from the people keeps us from learning anything from our defeats.